Skip to main contentSkip to article

 Frequently asked questions

-Most Brentwood addresses feed Burnaby North Secondary (751 Hammarskjold Drive) for grades 8–12 — one of the largest secondary schools in the province with ~1,800–2,000 students, French Immersion programming, and the IB Diploma Programme as an application-based stream (not pure catchment).
-Elementary feeders depend on the specific sub-area: Brentwood Park Elementary (1455 Delta Avenue) for the residential west-of-Willingdon pocket; Westridge Elementary (with French Immersion) for the eastern band; Aubrey Elementary (1850 Aubrey Street) on the Hastings corridor; Capitol Hill Elementary (361 N Holdom Avenue) for Capitol Hill addresses.
-Eastern-edge Brentwood addresses near Holdom may fall into the Alpha Secondary catchment instead.
-Verify the live SD 41 (Burnaby) catchment map for the specific address before paying a school-catchment premium — Burnaby periodically reviews boundaries.
+Most Brentwood addresses feed Burnaby North Secondary (751 Hammarskjold Drive) for grades 8–12 — French Immersion programming and the IB Diploma Programme are application-based streams.
+Elementary feeders depend on the sub-area: Brentwood Park Elementary (west of Willingdon), Westridge Elementary, Aubrey Elementary (Hastings corridor), and Capitol Hill Elementary.
+Eastern-edge addresses near Holdom may fall into Alpha Secondary catchment.
+Verify the live SD 41 catchment map for the specific address.

-The Amazing Brentwood is Shape Properties' 28-acre mixed-use redevelopment of the former Brentwood Town Centre Mall, located at Lougheed Highway and Willingdon Avenue directly atop Brentwood Town Centre SkyTrain Station.
-The completed build-out includes 11 residential towers (heights ranging 28–63 storeys), a retail podium of approximately 1.1 million sq ft of gross leasable area, public plazas, and ~6,000+ residential units in total.
-It is one of the largest single transit-oriented redevelopments in Western Canada and is one of the densest concentrations of new residential supply anywhere in Metro Vancouver.
-The phased buildout has been in progress since the original Brentwood Town Centre Plan was adopted in 1996, with most of the residential delivery occurring 2018–2025+.
+Shape Properties 28-acre mixed-use redevelopment of the former Brentwood Town Centre Mall, at Lougheed Highway and Willingdon Avenue, directly atop Brentwood Town Centre SkyTrain Station.
+The completed build-out includes 11 residential towers (28–63 storeys), a retail podium of ~1.1 million sq ft GLA, and ~6,000+ residential units across the 28-acre footprint.
+One of the largest single TOD redevelopments in Western Canada, with most residential delivery occurring 2018–2025+.

 • Is Brentwood served by SkyTrain?

 Yes.
-Brentwood is served by three Millennium Line stations, all of which opened on August 31, 2002: Brentwood Town Centre Station (Lougheed Highway and Willingdon Avenue, the spine of The Amazing Brentwood); Holdom Station (Lougheed Highway and Holdom Avenue); and Gilmore Station (Lougheed Highway and Gilmore Avenue).
-Headways are typically 3–5 minutes during peak, 6–8 minutes off-peak, with direct service to VCC-Clark, Lougheed Town Centre, and (via Commercial-Broadway transfer) the Expo Line into downtown Vancouver and Surrey.
-Travel time from Brentwood Town Centre Station to Commercial-Broadway is roughly 12 minutes on the Millennium Line; to downtown via the Expo Line transfer is roughly 25–30 minutes door-to-door for most Brentwood addresses with a short walk to station.
+Three Millennium Line stations (all opened January 5, 2002): Brentwood Town Centre (Lougheed and Willingdon), Holdom (Lougheed and Holdom), and Gilmore (Lougheed and Gilmore).
+Headways 3–5 minutes peak, 6–8 minutes off-peak.
+Travel time from Brentwood Town Centre Station to Commercial-Broadway is roughly 12 minutes; downtown via the Expo Line transfer is 25–30 minutes door-to-door for most Brentwood addresses.

 • Are there detached homes in Brentwood?

-• What's the commute to downtown Vancouver from Brentwood?
+• What is the commute to downtown Vancouver?

-By transit: SkyTrain from Brentwood Town Centre Station to Commercial-Broadway (Millennium Line) is approximately 12 minutes, with the Expo Line transfer adding another 13–18 minutes to downtown stations (Stadium-Chinatown, Granville, Burrard, Waterfront).
-Total door-to-door from a Brentwood address with a short walk to station is typically 25–35 minutes during peak — meaningfully faster than most Burnaby town centres outside of Metrotown.
-By car: Highway 1 access via the Willingdon Avenue and Gilmore Avenue interchanges puts most Brentwood addresses 25–40 minutes from downtown depending on time of day, traffic, and the bridge / tunnel option.
-Cycling is workable along the Adanac and BC Parkway corridors; walking is not realistic at the corridor scale.
+By transit: SkyTrain from Brentwood Town Centre to Commercial-Broadway is ~12 minutes, with the Expo Line transfer adding 13–18 minutes to downtown stations.
+Total door-to-door from a Brentwood address with a short walk to station is 25–35 minutes during peak — meaningfully faster than most Burnaby town centres outside Metrotown.
+By car, Highway 1 access via Willingdon and Gilmore puts most Brentwood addresses 25–40 minutes from downtown.

-• Does the Newly Built Home exemption apply to Brentwood condo presales?
+• Does the Newly Built Home exemption apply to Brentwood presales?

-It depends on the price at completion and the eligibility of the buyer.
-The BC Newly Built Home Property Transfer Tax exemption applies to qualifying new-construction purchases up to specified thresholds — full exemption to a lower threshold, partial above, and zero past an upper threshold.
-Many Brentwood 2-bedroom presale completions sit in or above the partial-exemption band; smaller 1-bedroom + den purchases are more likely to qualify in full.
-The exemption thresholds and rules are set in legislation and do change.
-Verify the current thresholds against the BC government Property Transfer Tax page before underwriting the exemption to your offer math, and run the live numbers through the PTT calculator linked below.
-For presale buyers specifically, the exemption is calculated at completion using the rules in force at completion — not at contract date.
+It depends on the price at completion and the buyer eligibility.
+The BC Newly Built Home PTT exemption applies to qualifying new-construction purchases up to specified thresholds — full exemption to a lower threshold, partial above, and zero past an upper threshold.
+Verify the current thresholds against the BC government PTT page.
+For presale buyers, the exemption is calculated at completion using the rules in force at completion — not at contract date.

 Every claim on this page is sourced to a primary government, regulator, or industry-association URL.
 We re-verify quarterly; the verification dates below show when each source was last confirmed against the live government page.